abdfaizaan/mslearn-openai/Instructions/Labs/02-natural-combined.md

 ## Summary

-In this lab, you have accomplished the following:
+In this lab,
-- Provision an Azure OpenAI resource
+- You have provisioned an Azure OpenAI resource to access and use language models via the Azure portal.
+- You set up a development environment in Azure Cloud Shell and cloned a sample application repository.
-- Deploy an OpenAI model within the Azure AI Foundry portal
+- You configured the application with your OpenAI credentials and integrated the Azure OpenAI SDK.
-- Integrate Azure OpenAI models into your applications
+- You tested the application using various prompts and observed how different inputs influence the AI-generated responses.

 ### You have successfully completed the Hands-on lab.